Installation and upgrades

 As a result, the PostgreSQL process is unaffected by the update, refraining from the need to perform a switchover.
 The other side of the coin, is that the Pod is changed after the start, breaking the pure concept of immutability.

 You can enable this feature by setting the

 'true' in the

 The in-place upgrade process will not change the init container image inside the Pods.
 Therefore, the Pod definition will not reflect the current version of the operator.

 This feature requires that all pods (operators and operands) run on the

 Compatibility among versions

-We strive to maintain compatibility between different operator versions, but in some cases, this might not be possible.
-Every version of the operator is compatible with the previous one, unless release notes state the opposite.
-The release notes page indeed contains a detailed list of the changes introduced in every released version of the Cloud Native PostgreSQL Operator, and it must be read before upgrading to a newer version of the software.
+The release notes page contains a detailed list of the changes introduced in every released version of Cloud Native PostgreSQL, and it must be read before upgrading to a newer version of the software.